-In 2018, Perez proved again how strong she is by winning the women’s up to 61kg at the Asia-Oceania Open Championships in Kitakyushu, Japan.
+In 2018, Perez proved again how strong she is by winning the women’s up to 61kg at the Americas Open Championships in Bogota, Colombia, and the Asia-Oceania Open Championships in Kitakyushu, Japan.

 The year before, she enjoyed one of her most-celebrated victories as she claimed the World Championships title in the up to 55kg on home soil in Mexico City.